-When I have started researching for my birth plan, I have found so much information about how I want to deliver my baby.
+When I started researching my birth plan, I found so much information about how I wanted to deliver my baby.
 Advantages and risks for each method.
 Potential complications and solutions.
-Taking the time to inform myself about everything brought me peace of mind and confidence.
+Taking the time to inform me about everything brought me peace of mind and confidence.

 Also, consider taking your pregnancy pillow, it will help you to relax.
 It will also help you with breastfeeding.

 But not any kind of dressing gown, a special and pretty one that you bought yourself for this moment.
 After you give birth, you will go through a lot of feelings, you will be tired, and your body will feel powerless.
 So you will want to boost your self-esteem a little bit and help yourself feel pretty and gracious.

 Yes, the inwards beauty is the one that counts and so on, but let’s be real, after working all day, running a triathlon, cooking and screaming from the top of your lungs, you would go exactly like this to your first meeting with the love of your life?
 I suppose not, so don’t neglect yourself, do everything in your power to make yourself feel beautiful and bright.

 Take with you a comfortable nightgown in case you will want to wear something underneath your dressing gown.
 Also, consider a cardigan, maybe it will be cool in your room, and you will want to warm yourself.